banzaicloud/koperator-docs/docs/topics.md

 kafkatopic.kafka.banzaicloud.io/example-topic patched
 ```

-Operator created Topics are not enforced in any way.
-From the Kubernetes perspective Kafka Topics are external resources.
+> Note: Topics created by the Kafka operator are not enforced in any way.
+From the Kubernetes perspective, Kafka Topics are external resources.
-We removed the logic which periodically checks the topics state from the operator in release 0.7.0.
-So the operator will not receive any event in case of modification.
-It can have unwanted side effects.
-E.g. if the user deletes a topic created through the CR the operator will recreate it once an update happens on the related CR.